Bhabishworgrg/monsetor/README.md

 <h1 align="center">monsetor</h1>

-Sick of configuring your monitor layout every time you connect a new monitor with <code>xrandr</code>? <strong>monsetor</strong> is here to help!
+Sick of configuring your monitor layout every time you connect a new monitor with xrandr? monsetor is here to help!

 ---